krystianwoloszun/kursywalut/README.md

 docker compose up --build
 ```

-The application will be available at:
+The application, including the frontend, will be available at:

 ```text
 http://localhost:8080
 ```

+If you set a different `APP_PORT`, use that port instead.

 To stop it: